vpulab/med-sam-brain/INSTRUCTIONS.md

 Parameter `mod` can be defined as: `sam_lora` to train LoRA blocks making SAM adapt to the medical domain; or `sam` in case you want to maintain the original SAM architecture.
 Parameter `four_chan` should be defined as `True` if you want to use all 4 MRI modalities; or `False` if just taking e of them to not train the Patch Embedding Layer.
 Parameter `dataset` must be defined as any of the names indicated in the 'Data acquisition' section.

-*NOTE*: After running the training command, 'sam_vit_b_01ec64.pth' will be downloaded and stored in 'checkpoint/sam/'.
-If pretrained weights are not downloaded propperly, you cand do it manually through [this link](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_b_01ec64.pth).
+*NOTE*: After running the training command, 'sam_vit_b_01ec64.pth' will be downloaded.
+If pretrained weights are not downloaded propperly, you cand do it manually through [this link](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_b_01ec64.pth) and store it in 'checkpoint/sam/'.
 The saved model parameters will be placed in the 'logs/' directory.

 **Validation**